Equality - Improving Access for All

-The Authority is now hosting the Campaign for National Parks Mosaic Young Champions Project Officer at Exmoor House - the project that began in April 2013 will further increase opportunities for young people who may not have considered visiting or had the opportunity to visit and enjoy the National Park.
+The Authority hosted the Campaign for National Parks Mosaic Young Champions Project Officer at Exmoor House - the project that began in April 2013 further increased opportunities for young people from all backgrounds who may not have considered visiting or had the opportunity to visit and enjoy the National Park.

 The Authority has an Equality Policy that explains our commitment to promoting equality of opportunity.

 What's Next? - Priorities to promote understanding and enjoyment for all:

 Working with communities to inform, inspire and engage people with Exmoor’s special qualities was a priority within the 2012- 2017 Partnership Plan for Exmoor and the broad themes will continue into the new plan which has being developed for 2018-2022.